SKL is reader supported. When you buy through links on our site, we may earn affiliate commission. Learn more here.

 📌 Save This Guide For Later

 Trying to switch to non-toxic deodorant?
 Save this guide for when you’re ready to ditch aluminum, artificial fragrance, and harsh chemicals.
-I break down what to look for, what to avoid, and share the best clean deodorant brands that actually work.

 Really helpful list finding deodorants that are actually gentle and effective without all the questionable ingredients is harder than it sounds!